parsaeisa/Notes/Software engineering/managing.md

 * Testing services
 * Request loads

+## Supply-Demand balance

+I only know the title :)

+I will fill this section.

+I only know that this is a very high level management term.

 ## Non-financial resources

 Developer's time and energy are the most valuable items in a team.
 So we should save them.